Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 ![pinout](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Docs%20and%20research/Pinout_2.png)

 RESET button is not mandatory but very practical.
 The device should normally never crash but if the sensor is deconnected, it may freeze the loop as the code waits for some response of the sensor.
 So reseating cable and RESET is the fix.
-There is honestly no room for other features without using the ADC pins.
+There is honestly no room for other features without using the ADC pins which I prefer keeping safe.
+The second core of the Pico is never used and is reserved for a wifi or USB future output (if any).

 # Connection with the sensor